axsh/openvnet/docs/InstallGuide.md

 # initctl start vnet-vna
 ```

 The log files are created in the /var/log/openvnet directory.
-See them if something bad happens.
+Refer to them if something bad happens.
 If the vna is successfully launched you can see `is_connected: true` by `ovs-vsctl show` such as following.

 ```
 fbe23184-7f14-46cb-857b-3abf6153a6d6